Theanine serotonin studies may help us learn more about depression and anti-depressants.

 These studies are preliminary.

-An animal study shows that theanine will provide anti-depressant effects for behavior under chronic stress.
 In addition, there are already positive studies showing improved memory, improved concentration, and improved mood effects.

 People who are taking any anti-depressant medication must consult with their physicians before making lifestyle changes as abrupt changes could cause very dangerous side-effects.